 7 Things I've Learned So Far, by Carolyn Marsden

-This is a recurring column I’m calling “7 Things I’ve Learned So Far,”where writers (this installment written by Carolyn Marsden, author of THE WHITE ZONE) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.
+This is a recurring column called “7 Things I’ve Learned So Far,”where writers (this installment written by Carolyn Marsden, author of THE WHITE ZONE) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 1. Participate in other art forms.
 While writing is indeed an all-consuming, infinite endeavor, it can be helpful to engage in other art forms as well.
 Any kind of creative enterprise helps keep the flow of creativity vibrant and strong.
 Plus the guiding principles of all art are basically the same--theme, light and dark, repetition ...
 For me, dance and painting/collage inform my writing and push it in new directions.